quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 min_ack_delay (0xXXXX):

 : A variable-length integer representing the minimum amount of time in microseconds by which the endpoint can delay an acknowledgement.
-Values of 2^14 or greater are invalid.
+Values of 0 and 2^14 or greater are invalid, and receipt of these values MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 An endpoint's min_ack_delay MUST NOT be greater than the its max_ack_delay.
 Endpoints that support this extension MUST treat receipt of a min_ack_delay that